anushsalaniwal/Sentiment_Analysis-Published_Papers/README.md

 - `src/preprocessing.py`: Script to preprocess the data.
 - `src/sentiment_model.py`: Script to define the sentiment analysis model.
 - `src/train.py`: Script to train the model.
+- `src/evaluate.py`: Script to evaluate the trained model.